clydebarrow/esphome-docs-hugo/content/components/pylontech.md

 ## Energy Monitoring

 By combining {{< docref "/components/sensor/integration" "integration sensors" >}} and {{< docref "/components/sensor/template" "template sensors" >}}
-one can monitor the energy flowing into and out of all batteries combined, ready for [Homeassistant Energy Monitoring](https://www.home-assistant.io/docs/energy/battery/).
+one can monitor the energy flowing into and out of all batteries combined, ready for [Homeassistant Energy Monitoring ](https://www.home-assistant.io/docs/energy/battery/).

 ```yaml
 sensor: